With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Clean the drain port using a small, round paintbrush.
-Hook up the drain tube and restore power.
+Connect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Don’t Forget a Tune-Up Again